nir0s/jocker/README.rst

 ~~~~~~~~~~~~~~

 You can let jocker know that after the Dockerfile was generated, you'd
-like to either ``Build`` a Docker image and optionally Push it to your
+like to ``Build`` a Docker image and optionally Push it to your chosen
-chosen repository.
+repository.

 Note that for this to work you must be logged in to Docker Hub or your
 private images repo from your shell.